aryan2025ad-max/beginning/README.md

 # beginning
-i am starting to learn github
+i am starting to learn github. lets do some changes